sensu/sensu-go-ansible/roles/backend/README.md

 All of the `backend_config` variables are optional, so when we omit them from the role, the Sensu backend will use a version-specific default.
-The role automatically sets the following `backend_config` variables, so assigning custom values to them might have unexpected results:

-* `state-dir`

 [backend-conf]: https://docs.sensu.io/sensu-go/latest/reference/backend/#configuration-summary
 [Go TLS documentation]: https://golang.org/pkg/crypto/tls/#pkg-constants